jdumm/music-quiz/README.md

 ## Installation

-More notes will come as this project evolves.
-For now, you can install all the requirements locally using:
+You can install all the requirements locally using:
 ```
 pip install -r requirements.txt
 ```

-But the steps on creating a Spotify App are left out for now.
+The steps for creating your own app and obtaining client credentials are from <a href='https://developer.spotify.com/documentation/web-api/quick-start/'> Spotify's Guide</a>.

 ## Open Source MIT License